ohlc-ai/bing-image-download/README.md

 ```bash
 %cd /content/bing-images-download
 ```

-Now you are in repo's directory.
+Voila!
+You are in repo's directory.

 ```bash
 pip install -r requirements.txt
 ```
 Now that all the required libraries are installed, it's time to install Chromium driver in your Colab notebook.

-Run
 ```bash
 !apt install chromium-chromedriver
 ```
 And, that's it!
-Now, we will mount our Google drive on this notebook so that images could be directly downloaded.
-To do that, click on the Google Drive icon.
+We will now mount our Google drive on this notebook so that images could be directly downloaded.
+To do that, click on Google Drive icon.
 It will ask for permission to mount the drive.
 Click on **Connect to Google Drive** to grant access.

 Once Google Drive is mounted, you will see another directory - **drive**.
 Expand drive folder and you will probably have **My Drive** folder in it.
 You can create a new directory inside drive folder or in My Drive.
 I have created a new folder within My Drive to save images.
 I have named the folder dataset.

-Now, we need to change our directory since the script saves all the images in current directory/images.
+We should now change our directory since the script saves all the images in current directory/images.
 Copy path to the folder in which you need to download the images.
 For me, it's **/content/drive/My Drive/dataset**, so I will run

 ```bash
 %cd /content/drive/My\ Drive/dataset